Welwyn Garden City F.C.: 1999 to present

 2010–11 saw the club's poor form continue.
 This was not helped by having three managers in the season, Phil Read, Rob Pattwell and Simon Braine.
 The latter, with the help of Assistant Manager Adam Fisher, helped to steer the club away from potentially ruinous relegation.

 2011–12 saw Simon working alongside Charlie Marshall although the partnership was to last just twelve months.

 The following season the club then turned to former players Scott O'Donoghue and Pablo Ardiles to try and take the Citizens back into the top flight.
 Scott and Pablo left the club after one season in charge.

-In 2013–14 Welwyn Garden City found their feet again under newly appointed Manager Adam Fisher, with a respectable league campaign, finishing 4th.
+In 2013–14, Welwyn Garden City found their feet again under newly appointed Manager Adam Fisher, with a respectable league campaign, finishing 4th.

 2014–15 saw the Citizens shine, with impressive runs in the FA Cup and FA Vase.
 A feature of the season was Jason Caswell's 51 goals, a new club record, on the way to the club's first ever cup and league 'Double' of the First Division Championship and Division 1 Cup.
 Promotion was achieved for the first time in five years with a season record of W29 D5 L6.

 The 2015/16 season saw the club winning the League Challenge Trophy for the first time.
 They also lost in the final of the Dudley Latham Memorial (Premier Division) Cup.
 The following season (2016–17) was one of consolidation on and off the pitch as extensive ground improvements were completed.

-The 2017/18 season was one that supporters will remember for a long time.
-A club record of 25 consecutive games unbeaten in all competitions was set as well as going 18 consecutive league games unbeaten, also a club record.
-On 12 November 2017 Tottenham Hotspur Ambassador and World Cup winner Osvaldo Ardiles unveiled stadium upgrades – which included two turnstiles from the old White Hart Lane ground donated by Tottenham Hotspur - after we had received a Premier League grant.
-The league championship was won for the first time since the merger of the Spartan and South Midlands leagues and was only the second title ever for the club at this level.
-Even the disappointment of yet another defeat in the final of the Hertfordshire FA Charity Shield – our sixth defeat in nine finals – and another loss in the final of the Dudley Latham Memorial (Premier Division) Cup couldn't overshadow the achievement of Level 4 football in the Southern League for the first time in our history.